sindhuja-29/sindhuja-29/README.md

 - 👋 Hi, I’m @sindhuja-29
 - 👀 I’m interested in software development, web dev, and computer security.
-- 🌱 I’m currently learning VueJS and Python and have experience coding in R (programming language), C (programming language), and Java.
+- 🌱 I’ve just began learning VueJS and have experience coding in R (programming language), C (programming language), and Java along with basic experience    with Python and SQL.
 - 💞️ I’m looking to collaborate on any software development projects.
 - 📫 How to reach me: sindhujasocials@gmail.com